-Project48 was created to center Palestinians in the telling of their own history, to raise the voices of the hundreds of thousands of Palestinian refugees whose stories have been silenced or denied, the steadfast Palestinians who were able to remain, as an oppressed minority, “strangers in their own homeland,” and to those living under Israeli occupation who “teach life” each day, living for over half a century without their basic human rights.
+Project48 was created to center Palestinians in the telling of their own history, to raise the voices of the hundreds of thousands of Palestinian refugees whose stories have been silenced or denied, the steadfast Palestinians who were able to remain, as an oppressed minority, “strangers in their own homeland,” and to those living under Israeli occupation and bombardment who “teach life” each day, living for over half a century without their basic human rights.

 Curriculum